 The Living Theatre spent most of the rest of the ’60s in Europe, participating in the student rebellions that culminated in the government-shaking general strike in France in ’68 — and generating a name for itself as a radical theater collective.
 Its signature piece was “Paradise Now,” a confrontational work in which “we broke every rule,” Malina [the co-founder] recalls.
 “We burned money.
 We tore out the seats and carried them up on the stage.
 We got busted in city after city because we ended the piece with, ‘The theater is in the streets!’ and led the audience into the streets and half the people were naked.”

-Another Side is the most personal recording Dylan would make until Planet Waves was released in 1974.
-It is a remarkable recording and deserves more attention than it receives.
+Another Side is a remarkable recording and deserves more love than it receives.